 You can keep up with Tulsa Eagle’s themed events, including underwear nights every Wednesday and occasional karaoke, by following their social media.
 Stop by the Tulsa Eagle for an afternoon or evening cocktail with friends to unwind and enjoy.

 Converted from historic Phillips 66 gas station #473, Four.
 Seven.
 Three.
 (473) is a sleek, modern bar in the Kendall-Whittier district dedicated to serving local beer, craft cocktails, and live music.
 With an indoor/outdoor bar setup, guests are easily able to grab a refill from one of 473’s friendly bartenders while enjoying the beautifully diverse Oklahoma weather outside.

 Dog-lovers will be happy to know 473 is pet-friendly, and their large outdoor space provides perfect sniff spots for your pooch.
 Keep an eye on their social media for live concerts and events you won’t want to miss!

 There are plenty of places in Tulsa where you can find insta-worthy views, but Open Container is one of the best.
 Complete with vegan-friendly bar food options, Open Container is perched on the second floor of the Boxyard and makes an excellent choice for happy hour or dinner.

 Located where the Blue Dome district meets the East Village district, Open Container is conveniently close to plenty of shopping and dining options.
 Make sure you include a stop at Open Container during your evening out!

-Near where the Blue Dome, Deco and Arts districts meet, the Hyatt Regency is a wonderful choice for your stay.
-The hotel includes an on-site spa and indoor/outdoor pool for when you need to relax and is walking distance from many Tulsa favorites including Center of the Universe, the BOK Center and more!
+Near where the Blue Dome, Deco, and Arts districts meet, the Hyatt Regency is a wonderful choice for your stay.
+The hotel includes an on-site spa and indoor/outdoor pool for when you need to relax and is within walking distance from many Tulsa favorites including the Center of the Universe, the BOK Center, and more!